 1. Don’t focus on figures

 It’s no mystery that social media figures play a major role in the music industry.
 Facebook likes, Soundcloud plays, etc… are unfortunately key figures for bookers and media.
-But not for all bloggers.
+But not for all bloggers and their music blogs.
 I personally post music I like, no matter if you have 100 or 100k likes; if your music sounds good to me, I will share it.
 NEVER pay for likes and plays: you will not only waste money (which could be spent on better marketing) but also discredit yourself… It’s usually quite easy to tell when an artist bought likes or plays.

-However, it’s a good idea to include your social media links in your music submissions, this will give a good overview of your work and background.
+However, it’s a good idea to include your social media links when contacting music blogs, this will give a good overview of your work and background.
 Make sure there’s some basic info on these pages: at least where you come from, a short description, who is in the band…

 The hype effect is not only about numbers, it’s also about the music you produce.
-Too many artists think about what the public will like.
+Too many artists think about what the public will like, and what music blogs, radios and playlists will like.
 A good example to illustrate that are producers trying to follow the “tropical house” trend.
 This genre became very popular thanks to artists like Kygo, but just trying to reproduce his sound won’t make anyone famous.

 If you read interviews of successful artists, you will realize most of them were just producing the music they like, and eventually got more exposure.
 Consistency and patience are key!

-Finally, don’t believe the hype when choosing blogs to contact.
-It’s very cool to be featured on the biggest ones, and you should try to, but also consider the ones with fewer followers.
+Finally, don’t believe the hype when choosing music blogs to contact.
+It’s very cool to be featured on the biggest ones, and you should try to, but also consider music blogs with fewer followers > Discover here the best music blogs in 2021.

 Micro influencers have between 1k to 100k followers.
-They may seem less attractive than the ones with 1M followers, but targeting them have several benefits:
+They may seem less attractive than music blogs with 1M followers, but targeting them have several benefits:

 - They have higher engagement rates.
 According to a study by Markerly, Instagram users with 1K to 10K followers generated likes 4% of the time, vs 1,7% for users with 1M to 10M followers.
-By combining a couple of micro-influencers, you can quickly reach a good number of engaged users.
+By combining a couple of independent music blogs, you can quickly reach a good number of engaged users.

 - They have a more targeted audience.
 For music blogs, that means having an audience really interested in the music genres covered.
 From my experience, music blogs are also followed by music professionals (artists, labels…), so being featured on one of them can bring you unexpected opportunities.

 - They are more authentic.
 Micro influencers are real people, posting about the music they like.
-They are easier to reach and will spend more time writing about your release.
+Small music blogs are easier to reach and will spend more time writing about your release.
 Plus, it will be easier to build a long-term relationship with them.

 Also, music blogs usually use several channels but that doesn’t mean all of them are relevant for music submissions.
 Soundcloud messages are full of spam.
 Instagram messages can be hidden as “Message requests”.
 Same for Twitter.
 So check out the blog to find out the best way to submit music, which is email most of the time.